lightmotive/ls-rb101-lesson2/loan_calculator/PEDAC.md

 #### Monthly Compounding Implementation
 ```
 GET interest rate (APR) as a percentage, e.g., "6.5%" and convert to a number
-  CALL prompt_numeric that prompts and returns a float
+  CALL numeric_prompt that prompts and returns a float
 SHOW entered interest rate for user confirmation
 RETURN interest rate / 100
 ```